 From time to time, employees have questions or concerns.
-If those questions or concerns cannot be answered by supervisors or at the campus or department level, the employee is encouraged to contact the superintendent.
+If those questions or concerns cannot be answered by supervisors or at the campus or department level, the employee is encouraged to contact the appropriate department as listed below.

 Employment

 Equal Employment Opportunity